01-edu/public/subjects/widgetfactory/README.md

 On the level you should display some grass, textured objects and post process on the terrain to show the settings changes.
 You can find some stuff on the StarterContent folder.

-When finished, your project should look like the executable example on the folder or the [“Expected Result” video](https://youtu.be/0v-spQJwDwM).
+When finished, your project should look like the [“Expected Result” video](https://youtu.be/0v-spQJwDwM).

-> Don’t forget to zip up the project compile and save everything for peer correction.
+> Do not forget to zip up the project compile and save everything for peer correction.

+### Bonus

+As bonuses you can maybe:

+- Add a resolution confirmation button when changing resolution.
+- Use the “On Release” attribute of the buttons, instead of the "On Pressed".
+  Automatically set the default screen resolution to get the best computer performance.